HIIT/mydataoperator/README.md

 ### Documentation

 Documentation of API's used by DataOperator UI, Sink and Source can be found in file swagger.yml in /doc as well as instructions for stand alone setup without docker.
-The stand alone setup wont include DataOperator UI, DataSink or DataSource, just the DataOperator Backend.

 ### Copying and License